victoresque/pytorch-template/README.md

   Please refer to `model/model.py` for a LeNet example.

 ### Loss
 Valid values for 'loss' in the configuration file are all class names inside 'torch.nn.modules.loss' (see [PyTorch documentation](https://pytorch.org/docs/stable/nn.html#loss-functions)).
+The configuration key 'loss_args' is a dictionary that is passed dictionary that is passed as keyword arguments during loss object initialization.

 Custom loss functions can be implemented in 'model/loss.py', however using them currently requires explicitly importing the custom loss function manually in 'train.py'.